 Key Equality and Diversity contacts

-Professor Stephani Hatch is Race Champion for Diversity and Inclusion at the Institute of Psychiatry, Psychology & Neuroscience.
+Professor Stephani Hatch is the Vice Dean for Culture, Diversity & Inclusion at the Institute of Psychiatry, Psychology & Neuroscience.

 Our partner Diversity, Equality and inclusion web pages